-How many times have you taken a photo, looked at your LCD and thought….Huh?
+I feel you.
 I’ve been there.
-I knew what I wanted creatively but couldn’t make my vision a reality.
+I knew what I wanted creatively but I wasn’t able to make my vision a reality.
 Or I was close to the vision but the photo was blurry, underexposed or blown out.

-From the practical to the philosophical, here are 8 possible reasons why you’re taking bad photos plus some advice on how to make them better.
-Sounds good, right?
+From the practical to the philosophical, here are eight possible reasons why you’re taking bad photos plus my advice on how to make them better.

 (Tip: Always have your camera’s manual with you when you travel.
-FYI: most manufacturers provide pdf versions you can download, just Google the make and manufacturer it)
+FYI: most manufacturers provide pdf versions you can download, just Google the make and manufacturer.)

-Sure, sometimes you have little or no time to prepare but usually, you have more time than you think.
+Sure, sometimes you have little or no time to prepare but, usually, you have more time than you think.
 Make a conscious effort to slow down.
 Take a few seconds to think about the story you want to tell.
-Make adjustments to your composition, settings or angle so your final shot is closer to what you envisioned.
+Make adjustments to your composition, settings, or angle, so your final shot is closer to what you envisioned.
 This is doubly true for street portraits.
-It’s normal to feel nervous when working with a stranger and therefore speed up, especially if you’re worried about holding them up.
+It’s normal to feel nervous working with a stranger and therefore speed up, especially if you’re worried about taking too much of their time.
 But consider this, if someone shares their valuable time with you, shouldn’t you do your best to make it a great photo?

 Light can make or break an image.
 One of the most common mistakes I’ve seen is placing the subject in front of a light source.
 Why is this bad you ask?
 Because your subject will be in shadow.
 Unlike your eyes, your camera cannot expose for the light and the subject at the same time.
 You have to choose what you want the camera to prioritize.

 For example, let’s take a gorgeous sunset—a classic scene that people habitually place their friends and family in front of.
 The sun looks great.
 The subjects……not so much.
 If you expose for the sunset your subject goes dark.
 If you expose your subjects the sunset is overexposed.
 To make the most of the situation you have a few options.